-Every year, the University Council (UC) of the University of Twente receives a new student section, consisting of a total of nine members from the parties DAS and UReka.
+Every year, the University Council (UC) of the University of Twente receives a new student section, consisting of a total of nine members from the parties DAS, UReka and UTop.
 They start at the end of August, around the beginning of the new academic year.
 To determine who may take place in this council, elections are held.
 These elections can be compared in many ways with the elections for the National House of Representatives: each party campaigns to ensure that they get as many votes as possible.
 Every student who is registered at the university can vote (online) in (usually) the last week of May.
-In 2020, the elections are on Monday the 22nd of june from 9:00 am till Friday the 26th of June at 12:00.
+In 2021, the elections are on Monday 31 May from 9.00 hrs. up to Friday 4 June 12.00 hrs.

 The main reason that we, as University Council, want to have the highest possible turnout is legitimacy.
 The UC represents the UT population and the student section specifically represents the UT student population.
 We can only do this when enough students feel that we are the right people to represent you.
 When, theoretically speaking, there is only a 1% turnout, this means that the UR members who are elected are not really a representation of the student population.
 That partly goes beyond the goal of the UC and of course we do not want that.